 Focus area: Advocacy Due Date Goal statement: Strengthen support for key senior issues (i.e. access to affordable healthcare, affordable housing and transportation) by giving older adults access to annual training to help them become affective advocates.
-End goal is to participate in Aging Advocacy Day at the state Capital.2 Plan for measuring overall goal success - The number of trained advocates will increase by 3 and an advocacy committee will have been formed.
+End goal is to participate in Aging Advocacy Day at the state Capital.2024 Plan for measuring overall goal success - The number of trained advocates will increase by 3 and an advocacy committee will have been formed.
 Specific strategies and steps to meet your goal: Measure (How will you know the strategies and steps have been completed?)
-Due Date Strategy 1: Create awareness of need for strong senior advocacy and offer
+Due Date Strategy 1: Create awareness of need for strong senior advocacy and offer training on being an effective advocate

 Action step: schedule a guest appearance on WCLO radio to discuss senior advocacy.
 Appearance scheduled and completed Feb 2022 Contact GWAAR to arrange for a trainer And schedule Advocacy 101 Training annually between 1/1/22 - 12/31/24 Trainer found and sessions scheduled Dec 2022 Dec 2023 Dec 2024 Conduct pre and post training evaluations to measure participant's growth in knowledge.
 Participants will demonstrate increased knowledge of advocacy process 12/31/22 12/31/23 12/31/24 Strategy 2: Work with trained advocates to create Advocacy Committee Action step: Assist Committee in recruiting possible members At least three additional members recruited August 2023 Action step provide meeting space and schedule initial meeting Meeting scheduled September 2023 Action step: Provide committee members with contacts to assist them in locating community members to assist them with campaigns Written plans will reflect input from adult populations being served.
 Dec 2023 Strategy 3: Continue to work with newly formed group to market activities and strengthen their work Action step: Publish group information and on going advocacy information in monthly ADRC newsletter Information appears quarterly in newsletter 12/31/24 Action step: Group will create mission statement, goal and list action steps Mission statement will be published and shared.
-12/31/24 Action step: Continue to notify group members of all available possibilities for An effective method of sharing information will be established (email group)
+12/31/24 An effective method of sharing information will be established (email group) members of all available possibilities for advocacy Annual progress notes

-Focus area: Enhance Ongoing Commu Due Date Goal statement: To be able to more effectively serve the underserved2024populations in Rock County and reach more people.2024 Plan for measuring overall goal success The Hispanic population in Beloit is 3,257.
+Focus area: Enhance Ongoing Commu Due Date Goal statement: To be able to more effectively serve the underserved populations in Rock County and reach more people.
+2024 Plan for measuring overall goal success The Hispanic population in Beloit is 3,257.
 In Janesville it is 1,569.
 Total in Rock County is 5,953.
 With statistics we will keep count of the additional number of people we will be able to reach.
-Also through SAMS keep track of additional members of the groups who are served.
-Specific strategies and steps to meet your goal: Measure (How will you know the strategies and steps have been completed?)
-Due Date
+Also through SAMS keep track of additional members of the groups who are served. members of the groups who are served.